shazChaudhry/terraform_aws_add_efs/README.md

 The commands above will cuase the following to happen in your AWS account:

-1. Create a VPC with four subnets; 2x private and 2x public
+1. Create a VPC with three subnets; 2x private and 1x public
-1. Pass a cloud config template to EC2 instances during launch time.
-This template contains scripts to mount EFS
+1. Pass cloud config templates to relevant EC2 instances during launch time.
+These templates contains scripts to mount EFS
 1. Create security groups needed for SSH and EFS ports
 1. Create EFS resources that will be added to EC2 instances
 1. Launch two EC2 instances in private subnets